BBillot/hypothalamus_seg/README.md

 ./hypo_seg.exe -h    # In Windows
 ```

+**Important 1**: As specified above, this tool can segment T1-weighted scans at approximately 1mm isotropic resolution
+(i.e. between 0.85mm and 1.15mm).
+If the resolution of your images is not in this range (e.g. HCP data at 0.7mm
+resolution), please resample them (e.g. with FreeSurfer's command `mri_convert`) to 1mm isotropic resolution before
+using this tool.

-**Important**: If you wish to run this tool on several images, we recommend that you put them in a single folder and
+**Important 2**: If you wish to run this tool on several images, we recommend that you put them in a single folder and
 run hypothalamus_seg on this folder, rather than calling it individually on each image.
 That way you can save time by
 avoiding to setup all the required libraries for each image, which typically takes 60% of the runtime for the CPU
 version, and more than 90% for the GPU version.